 receivingthe placebo.
 (4).

-Favorite Elderberry Supplement
+Favourite Elderberry Supplement

 MegaFood just developed a gummy with elderberry magic called MegaFood Elderberry Immune Support.
 They contain organic elderberry, zinc, farm-fresh organic wild blueberry, and organic ginger.
 My husband even likes them, and he is picky, lol.
 My girls also love these little gummies.
-They are free from GMO’s, high-fructose corn syrup, gelatin, artificial flavors, colors, or preservatives of any kind, making these gummies a great way to get that immune support in your belly.
+They are free from GMO’s, high-fructose corn syrup, gelatin, artificial flavours, colours, or preservatives of any kind, making these gummies a great way to get that immune support in your belly.

 This smoothie was delicious!
 I had to remake it twice because everyone kept drinking it before I could take pictures.
 I added lots of berries in the recipe to boost the antioxidant levels.
 The freshly squeezed grapefruit juice adds that extra boost of Vitamin C for your immune system.
 I wouldn’t substitute with store-bought juice because it is pasteurized.
 (The beneficial enzymes are dead).